-In the past, marine bio-physical information for MPA planning and management, and marine conservation generally, has been obtained largely from collating existing marine habitat and marine flora and fauna distribution data, personal knowledge of coastal areas by DEC staff and limited field habitat mapping and biological surveys.
-Social data for these processes were also collected largely by departmental staff.
-Field surveys were funded partly through NHT or similar programs specifically for MPA planning purposes and were undertaken in collaboration with local universities and the WAM.
-These external funding arrangements no longer exist.
+In the past, marine biophysical information for MPA planning and management, and marine conservation generally, has been obtained largely from collating existing marine habitat and marine flora and fauna distribution data, personal knowledge of coastal areas by DEC staff and limited field habitat mapping and

 While this approach has been useful, the lack of accuracy and detail inherent in this approach could result in poorly designed MPAs, inappropriate use of this information in MPA management and other DEC processes (e.g. EIA) and an undermining of DEC's credibility.
 An example of the latter concern is when members of community-based advisory committees use their local knowledge to highlight inaccuracies in the information provided.
 This can potentially be very damaging and has, on several occasions, been used by protagonists to undermine the planning process and perpetuate the perception of a non-scientific approach.
-The past approach will be significantly less useful in the more inaccessible and less well-known south coast and the Kimberley coast, Hence, a different approach is needed.
+The past approach will be significantly less useful in the more inaccessible and less well-known south coast and the Kimberley coast.
+Hence, a different approach is needed.

 Over the past 20 years, the Western Australian Museum (WAM) has been documenting the State's marine fauna and hold extensive collections of many marine faunal groups, particularly fish, molluscs, echinoderms and sponges.
 Most of these surveys have been externally funded, either by the Commonwealth Government or, more recently, by industry.
-A DEC-initiated project, between the Coastal CRC in Brisbane, Curtin University and UWA, has resulted in the development of high resolution, broadscale marine biodiversity mapping technologies.
-A group of marine scientists at UWA, led by Dr Gary Kendrick, is currently using this technology to map marine biodiversity off WA funded by NHT.
-AIMS and, to a lesser extent, the CSIRO, are also developing capacity in this area.
-The Department of Fisheries (DoF) Fish and Fish Habitat Program have responsibilities in this area and a marine biodiversity unit within the Research Division has recently been established.
+A recent project, between the Coastal CRC in Brisbane, Curtin University and UWA, has resulted in the development of high resolution, marine biodiversity mapping technologies.
+A group of marine scientists at UWA, led by Dr Gary Kendrick, is currently using this technology to map marine biodiversity off WA in a two year project funded by NHT.
+AIMS and the CSIRO are also developing capacity in this area.
+The DoF Fish and Fish Habitat Program have responsibilities in this area and a marine biodiversity unit has recently been established within the Research Division of DoF.
+WAMSI Node 5 (i.e. Marine Biodiscovery, Biotechnology and Aquaculture: the Blue Farm) will also add to the marine biodiversity data of the State.
+Links with these research programs will be maintained/ developed.

 The Biogeography Program in the Science Division fulfils the above role in the terrestrial environment through strategic and tactical biodiversity surveys.
 This group has about thirty staff and receives significant Government funding to undertake this role.
-The data gained from these surveys informs departmental processes such as land acquisition for, and management of, the terrestrial CAR reserve system, provides a regional biodiversity context for development proposals and EIA, threatened species recovery and translocation programs and managing exploited flora and fauna.
+The data gained from these surveys informs departmental processes such as land acquisition for, and management of, the terrestrial reserve system, provides a regional biodiversity context for development proposals and EIA, threatened species recovery and translocation programs and managing exploited flora and fauna.
 The strategic nature of the Biogeography Program is fundamental to the conservation of WA's terrestrial biodiversity and a similar capability is urgently needed for the marine environment.